15 Reasons You May Have Low Pool Pump Pressure

 A blocked or damaged impeller can reduce the pump’s efficiency and suction power.

 Inspect the pool pump impeller for debris, damage, or wear, and clean or replace it if necessary.
 You can often do this by putting your hand in the pump strainer housing and slipping a finger into the pump opening.
-You can normally feel for any blockages and check that the impeller can rotate freely.
+You can normally feel for blockages and check that the impeller can rotate freely.

 9. Incorrect pump size